bbauska/zombiePolitics/README.md

 dangerous than at any other time in recent history.
-And these new conditions demand a new set of categories and vocabulary for understanding the changing problems youth face within the relentless expansion of a global market society, one that punishes all youth by treating them largely as commodities.
+And these new conditions demand a new set of categories and vocabulary for understanding the changing problems youth face within the relentless expansion of a global market society, one that punishes all youth by treating them largely as commodities.</p>

-But if the commodification of American society represents a soft war on youth, the hard war takes a different and more extreme form and subjects poor youth and youth of color to the harshest elements, values, and dictates of a growing youth­ crime complex, governing them through a logic of punishment, surveillance, and
+<p>But if the commodification of American society represents a soft war on youth,
+the hard war takes a different and more extreme form and subjects poor youth and youth of color to the harshest elements, values, and dictates of a growing youth­ crime complex, governing them through a logic of punishment, surveillance, and